Type of contract: Contract Agent1

 EBA will disregard any application received after deadline.
 Applicants are strongly advised not to wait until the last day to submit their applications, since heavy internet traffic or fault with the internet connection could lead to difficulties in submission.
 The EBA cannot be held responsible for any delay due to such difficulties.

 Only complete applications will be accepted and considered.
-In order for the application to be considered complete candidates must send all documents: curriculum vitae in the Europass format, motivation letter, and eligibility criteria grid dated and signed before the deadline.
+In order for the application to be considered complete candidates must send all documents: curriculum vitae in the Europass format, motivation letter, eligibility criteria grid dated and signed and copy of the document formally recognising your qualification within the EU, if applicable, (see footnote 7) before the deadline.

 Candidates should assess and check before submitting their application whether they fulfil all the requirements as specified in the vacancy notice, particularly in terms of qualifications and relevant professional experience.